technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 19 - Configure Microsoft Teams chat in Customer Service.md

 Exercise 1: Access the Teams settings
 1. In the Customer Service admin center or Contact Center admin center, go to Agent experience and select Collaboration.
+   ![A screenshot of a computer Description automatically generated](./media/media2/image10.png)
-2. In Embedded chat using Teams, select Manage.
+3. In Embedded chat using Teams, select Manage.

-3. On the Microsoft Teams collaboration and chat page, turn on the toggle for Turn on Microsoft Teams chats inside Dynamics 365.
+4. On the Microsoft Teams collaboration and chat page, turn on the toggle for Turn on Microsoft Teams chats inside Dynamics 365.
-4. Save the changes
+5. Save the changes

-5. Next, set the toggle for Turn on Enhanced Microsoft Teams Integration to Yes.
+6. Next, set the toggle for Turn on Enhanced Microsoft Teams Integration to Yes.
 This setting requires tenant admin permission.
-6. Select Save.
+7. Select Save.

 9. Next, set the toggle for Turn on Enhanced Microsoft Teams Integration to Yes.
 This setting requires the tenant admin permission.